Gilbert Ling

 Gilbert Ning Ling (December 26, 1919 – November 10, 2019) was a Chinese-born American cell physiologist, biochemist, and scientific investigator.

 In 1944, Ling won the biology slot of the sixth Boxer Indemnity Scholarship: a nationwide competitive examination that gave Chinese science and engineering students full scholarship to study in a United States university.
 In 1947, he co-developed the Gerard-Graham-Ling microelectrode: a device that allows scientists to more accurately measure the electrical potentials of living cells.
-In 1962, he proposed the Association induction hypothesis, which claims to be a unifying, general theory of the living cell, and is an alternative and controversial hypothesis to the membrane and steady-state membrane pump theories, and three years later added the Polarized-Oriented Multilayer (PM or POM) theory of cell water.
+In 1962, he proposed the Association induction hypothesis, a general theory of the living cell that offers an alternative model to the membrane pump theory.
+Rather than relying on energy-dependent membrane pumps to maintain the cell's internal composition, the hypothesis posits that water and proteins inside cells exist in a structured state that naturally associates with certain ions, such as potassium, and excludes others, such as sodium, based on their physical and chemical properties.
+Three years later he proposed the Polarized-Oriented Multilayer (PM or POM) theory of cell water.

 Ling carried out scientific experiments that attempted to disprove the accepted view of the cell as a membrane containing a number of pumps such as the sodium potassium pump and the calcium pump and channels that engage in active transport.

 He died in November 2019, one month short of turning 100.

 Early life and education

 Ling was born in December 1919, in Nanjing, China.
 He grew up in Beijing and entered the National Central University (Nanking University) in Chongqing as a student of animal husbandry.
 After two years, he transferred to the biology department and received a Biology B.Sc. degree, minoring in physics and chemistry in 1943.

 In 1944, having done graduate work in Biochemistry at the National Southwestern Associated University (National Tsinghua University) in Kunming, Ling won the sixth Boxer Indemnity Scholarship.
 In early 1946 he began his graduate study in the department of physiology at the University of Chicago under Professor Ralph W. Gerard.
 In 1948 he completed his Ph.D on the effects of metabolism, temperature and other factors on the membrane potential of single frog muscle fibers which was published in December 1949 in a series of 4 papers in the Journal of Cellular and Comparative Physiology, Volume 34, Issue 3.
 He spent two more years under Prof. Gerard as a Seymour Coman Postdoctoral Fellow.
+In 1974, Lawrence G. Palmer and Jagdish Gulati tested one aspect of Ling's theories: whether potassium ions within the cell are bound, or free.
+Contrary to Ling's prediction, they found that potassium ions within frog skeletal muscle cells are free.